chainflip-io/chainflip-eth-contracts/docs/FLIP.md

   The FLIP utility token which is used to stake in the FLIP system and pay for
           trap fees with

-## `constructor(uint256 flipTotalSupply, uint256 numGenesisValidators, uint256 genesisStake, address receiverGenesisValidatorFlip, contract IKeyManager keyManager)` (public)
+## `constructor(uint256 flipTotalSupply, uint256 numGenesisValidators, uint256 genesisStake, address receiverGenesisValidatorFlip, address receiverGenesisFlip, contract IKeyManager keyManager)` (public)

 No description